2-distance 4-coloring of planar subcubic graphs with girth at least 21: Proof of Theorem 4

 \paragraph{Notations and drawing conventions.} For $v\in V(G)$, the \emph{2-distance neighborhood} of $v$, denoted $N^*_G(v)$, is the set of 2-distance neighbors of $v$, which are vertices at distance at most two from $v$, not including $v$.
 We also denote $d^*_G(v)=|N^*_G(v)|$.
 We call $F(G)$ the set of faces of $G$ and for all $f\in F(G)$, $d_G(f)$ is the size of face $f$ (bridges are counted twice).
 We will drop the subscript and the argument when it is clear from the context.
 Also for conciseness, from now on, when we say ``to color'' a vertex, it means to color such vertex differently from all of its colored neighbors at distance at most two.
 Similarly, any considered coloring will be a 2-distance coloring.
 We will also say that a vertex $u$ ``sees'' another vertex $v$ if $u$ and $v$ are at distance at most 2 from each other.

 Some more notations: \begin{itemize} \item A \emph{$d$-vertex} is a vertex of degree $d$. \item A \emph{$k$-path} ($k^+$-path, $k^-$-path) is a path of length $k+1$ (at least $k+1$, at most $k+1$) where the $k$ internal vertices are 2-vertices and the endvertices are $3$-vertices. \item We denote \emph{$(k,l,m)$} a $3$-vertex incident to a $k$-path, an $l$-path, and an $m$-path. \item A pair of vertices $(k^+,l^+,m)$ and $(m,n^+,p^+)$ joined by an $m$-path will be denoted by $(klm-mnp)$.
 Similarly, a triple of vertices $u=(k^+,l^+,m)$, $v=(m,n^+,p)$, and $w=(p,q^+,r^+)$ where $u$ and $v$ are joined by an $m$-path and $v$ and $w$ are joined by a $p$-path, will be denoted by $(klm-mnp-pqr)$.
-This notation is taken from \cite{bi12bis}. \end{itemize} As a drawing convention for the rest of the figures, black vertices will have a fixed degree, which is represented, and white vertices may have a higher degree than what is drawn.
+This notation is taken from \citep{bi12bis}. \end{itemize} As a drawing convention for the rest of the figures, black vertices will have a fixed degree, which is represented, and white vertices may have a higher degree than what is drawn.

-Let $G$ be a counterexample to \Cref{main theorem} with the fewest number of vertices and edges.
+Let $G$ be a counterexample to \Cref{main theorem} minimizing $|V(G)|+|E(G)|$.
 Recall that every cycle except $C_5$ is colorable with 4 colors hence, since $G$ has girth at least 21, it has maximum degree $\Delta=3$.
 The purpose of the proof is to prove that $G$ cannot exist.
+The main idea of the proof relies on studying configurations (graphs with given list sizes) that are ``almost'' but not colorable.
+Using the fact that we have only 4 colors in total, we are able to deduce the exact content of the lists, thus allowing us to reduce new configurations and improve upon the previous results.
 In the following sections, we will study the structural properties of $G$ (\Cref{tutu}).
 We will then apply a discharging procedure (\Cref{tonton}).
+The discharging argument captures the sparseness of the graph, meaning that one of our reducible configurations must appear.
+More formally, we have due to the Euler formula ($|V|-|E|+|F|=2$):